bendanon/axolotlP2P/README.md

  - More detailed instructions [here](https://www.digitalocean.com/community/tutorials/how-to-install-openfire-xmpp-server-on-a-debian-or-ubuntu-vps)

 ### Run the program
- - Three instances (one to simulate each user) with "ClientGUI" as the main class (java -jar java/build/install/java/lib/secure-chat-p2p-java.jar)
+ - Three instances (one to simulate each user) with "ClientGUI" as the main class
+    - (for i in 1 2 3; do java -jar java/build/install/java/lib/secure-chat-p2p-java.jar & done)
  - Each instance should login as a different user by typing the user name and password in the textboxes and clicking "Login"